-- Sperm whale clicks detections occurred at all sites (Figure 67, Figure 68) with highest detection rates at sites NC and HZ (Figure 67).
-Detections were considerably lower at site BP compared to all the other sites (Figure 68). - There was no diel pattern for sperm whale clicks at any of the sites (Figure 69, Figure 70).
+- Sperm whale click detections occurred at all sites (Figure 67; Figure 68) with highest detection rates at the most northern sites, particularly sites HZ and NC (Figure 67). - Detections were lowest at site BP (Figure 68). - There were more click detections during the day at sites HZ, NC, GS, and possibly at OC and BC (Figure 69; Figure 70).

 Figure 67.
-Weekly presence (black bars) of sperm whale echolocation clicks between April 2016 and June 2017 at sites NC, HZ, OC, and WC.
+Weekly presence (black bars) of sperm whale echolocation clicks between June 2017 and June 2018 at sites HZ, OC, NC, and BC.
 Effort markings are described in Figure 47.

 Figure 68.
-Weekly presence (black bars) of sperm whale echolocation clicks between April 2016 and June 2017 at sites WC, GS, BP, and BS.
+Weekly presence (black bars) of sperm whale echolocation clicks between June 2017 and June 2018 at sites WC, GS, BP, and BS.
 Effort markings are described in Figure 47.
-Note: Axis change for sites WC, GS, BP, and BS due to a lower amount of sperm whale echolocation detections compared to the rest of the sites.
+Note: Axis change for site WC due to a higher amount of sperm whale echolocation detections compared to the rest of the sites.